Good water for HoReCa – why is it essential?

-The starting point of excellent coffee, tea or softdrink is water.
-Some really, really good water.
+The starting point of excellent coffee, tea or soft drink is water.
+Some good water.
 Is any water suitable for drinking?
 Of course not, but it can be treated to be ready for consumption.

-It is a common belief that coffee beans and brewing methods are crucial for preparing flavourful drink.
-No wonder that owners of coffee shops, restaurants and even individual users focus mostly on choosing the right coffee machine and coffee beans supply.
+It is a common belief that coffee beans and brewing methods are crucial for preparing flavourful drinks.
+No wonder owners of coffee shops, restaurants and even individual users focus mostly on choosing the right coffee machine and coffee beans supply.

 The water quality translates directly to the coffee flavour.
-If water composition is poor, it won’t be able to distill the aromas condensed in the beans.
-All the gourmand potential of coffee will be lost, along with the perfect toast and blending.
+If water composition is poor, it won’t be able to distil the aromas condensed in the beans.
+All the gourmand potential of coffee will be lost, along with the perfect blend and toast.
 And even a state-of-the-art coffee maker won’t make a difference here.
-As you may think, good water for HoReCa industry matters a lot.
+As you may think, good water for the HoReCa industry matters a lot.

 Water composes food and drinks.
-But water, suprisingly, is a composition itself too.
+But water, surprisingly, is a composition itself, too.

 The key for good water for HoReCa is to keep optimal proportions between:

 - calcium (Ca2 +) – it helps with coffee flavour extraction.
-But it also bonds with bicarbonate particles and forms limescale deposits, if present in large amount.
+But if present in large amounts, it bonds with bicarbonate particles and forms limescale deposits.

-- sodium (Na +) – acts in a opposite way to magnesium, as too much of Na+ can make it difficult for the coffee to brew.
+- sodium (Na +) – acts in the opposite way to magnesium, as too much Na+ can make it difficult for the coffee to brew.

 - bicarbonates (HCO3-) – this team is responsible for keeping the water pH balanced.
-But pay attention to bicarbonates level, as any excces or deficit can make the coffee taste too flat or too acidic.
+But pay attention to bicarbonates levels, as any excess or deficit can make the coffee taste too flat or too acidic.

-To maintain the accurate and balanced level of minerals in the water, a suitable water filtration system is a must.
+To maintain an accurate and balanced level of minerals in the water, a suitable water filtration system is a must.

 Use filters to make your water good for HoReCa

-Basically, every barista and restaurant manager would agree that a well-suited water filtration system is everything, when it comes to coffee brewing and preparing the food.
-Good, filtered water delivers both fragrance and flavour, but also guarantees trouble-free operation of HoReCa equipment.
+Every barista and restaurant manager would agree that a well-suited water filtration system is everything when it comes to coffee brewing and preparing the food.
+Good, filtered water delivers both fragrance and flavour but also guarantees trouble-free operation of HoReCa equipment.

-If you want to assess water quality, you need to check few essential parameters, such as:
+If you want to assess water quality, you need to check a few essential parameters, such as: